 Describes trade agreements this country is a party to.
 Includes resources where U.S. companies can get information on how to take advantage of these agreements.

 Hong Kong is a founding member of the World Trade Organization (WTO) as well as a member of the Asia-Pacific Economic Cooperation (APEC).
-Despite mainland China’s accession to the WTO, Hong Kong is well-positioned to play a key role for U.S. firms wishing to expand exports to China, one of the world’s fastest-growing markets.
+Despite mainland China’s accession to the WTO, Hong Kong is well positioned to play a key role for U.S. firms wishing to expand exports to mainland China.
 Hong Kong is a trading hub for mainland China and the region; its trading firms are experts at promoting imported products and services in mainland China.
-Similarities in linguistic and cultural traditions have enabled Hong Kong traders to maximize opportunities for U.S. firms, and in particular for small and medium-sized enterprises and first-time exporters.
+Similarities in linguistic and cultural traditions have enabled Hong Kong traders to maximize opportunities for U.S. firms, particularly for small- and medium-sized enterprises and first-time exporters.

-A separate and roughly equivalent Closer Economic Partnership Arrangement was signed between mainland China and Macau in 2003.
-While not as expansive as that of Hong Kong, it includes a number of industry areas where Macau-based firms are granted preferential access to the mainland market.
+Macau: A separate and roughly equivalent Closer Economic Partnership Arrangement was signed between mainland China and Macau in 2003.
+While not as expansive as that of Hong Kong, it includes a number of areas where Macau-based firms are granted preferential access to the mainland market.
 In addition, Macau signed a CEPA with Hong Kong in October 2017.
 Under the CEPA framework, there is an investment agreement and an economic and technical cooperation agreement.
 The investment agreement includes investment access, investment protection and investment facilitation.
 The economic and technical co-operation agreement is aimed to encourage Macau to take a greater role in economic development across the region.
 Please visit Macau CEPA agreements for more information.